-Also available from Educational Innovations, Inc. are SCIENCE IS FUN buttons, shirts, caps, and mugs; ChemTime clocks; periodic table cup; and the 4-volume set of Chemical Demonstrations: A Handbook for Teachers of Chemistry.
-They also have videos of last spring's production in Madison by the University Theatre of the play Oxygen.
-The full catalog is available at their Web site.
+Also available from Educational Innovations are SCIENCE IS FUN buttons, shirts, hats, mugs, Chem Time Clocks, periodic-table cups, and the 4-volume set of Chemical Demonstrations: A Handbook for Teachers of Chemistry.
+They also have videos of last year's production by University Theatre of the play Oxygen.
+The full catalog is available on the Web at www.teachersource.com.